lucapette/website/content/writing/my-experience-with-go.md

 They all have one thing in common: they are rock-solid and well-documented.
 It sums up nicely how I feel about the entire ecosystem.
-I've rarely run into libraries with missing documentation or strange behavior.
+I've rarely run into libraries with missing documentation or strange behaviour.

 ## The community